Lpaydat/nodeVSA/README.md

 None of my stock trading software does exactly what I want it to, so I figured I'd just build a tool.

-Retrieves stock data for a list of your tickers, cleans it, and (eventually) scans for supply and demand tests, which are a pretty decent trading signal.
+Retrieves stock data for a list of your tickers, cleans and transforms data, and scans for supply and demand tests.

 ## How to: